-We are asking for shareholder approval of the compensation of our named executive officers, as disclosed in the Compensation Discussion and Analysis section of this Proxy Statement in accordance with SEC rules, which includes the disclosures under "Executive Compensation-Compensation Discussion and Analysis," the compensation tables and the related narrative compensation disclosures.
+We are asking for shareholder approval of the compensation of our named executive officers, as disclosed in accordance with SEC rules, including the disclosures in Compensation Discussion and Analysis, the compensation tables and the related narrative compensation disclosures of this Proxy Statement.
 This vote is not intended to address any specific item of compensation, but rather this vote relates to the overall compensation of our named executive officers and the compensation policies and practices described in this Proxy Statement.

-The compensation of our executive officers is based on a philosophy that emphasizes and rewards the attainment of performance measures that the Compensation Committee believes promote the creation of long-term shareholder value and therefore align management's interests with the interests of long-term shareholders.
-As described more fully in the Compensation Discussion and Analysis, the mix of compensation elements, the terms of the annual bonus plan and the terms of long-term equity incentive awards are all designed to enable the Company to attract, motivate, reward and retain key executives while, at the same time, creating a close relationship between performance and compensation.
+The compensation of our executive officers is based on a philosophy that emphasizes and rewards the attainment of performance measures that the Compensation Committee believes promote the creation of long-term shareholder value and therefore align management's interests with the interests of shareholders.
+As described more fully in the Compensation Discussion and Analysis section of this Proxy Statement, the mix of compensation elements, the terms of the MIP plan and the terms of long-term equity incentive awards are all designed to enable the Company to attract, motivate, reward and retain key executives while, at the same time, creating a close relationship between performance and compensation.
 The Compensation Committee believes that the design of the compensation program and the compensation of named executive officers under the program fulfill this objective.
 Shareholders are urged to read the Compensation Discussion and Analysis section of this Proxy Statement for a detailed discussion of how our compensation policies and practices implement our compensation philosophy.